redwoodjs/redwoodjs-com-archive/docs/directives.md

 Next, implement your validation logic in the directive's `validate` function.

 Validator directives do not have access to the field value, i.e. they are called before resolving the value.
-But then do have access to the `context` and `directiveArgs`.
+But they do have access to the `context` and `directiveArgs`.

  - Throw an error, if you want to stop executing e.g. not sufficient permissions
  - Validator directives can be async or sync
  - Returned value will be ignored
+ - An example of `directiveArgs` is the `roles` argument in the driective `requireAuth(roles: "ADMIN")`

 ```ts
 const validate: ValidatorDirectiveFunc = ({ context, directiveArgs }) => {